EnderSyth/Genshin-Wish-Export/README.md

     $array = $formatedArray
 }

-# Then pipe/pass (|) the array to the clipboard (clip.exe or clip for short)
+# We use Set-Clipboard to store the array into the clipboard in UTF8 Compliant charactes for other languages
-$array | clip
+Set-Clipboard $array
 Read-Host "`n`nThe clipboard gather loop has been completed.`nAll results have been copied to your clipboard.
 Please paste (Ctrl+V) the results into the spreadsheet.`n`nPress the enter key to exit and re-copy the data to the clipboard again."
-$array | clip # Add to clipboard again just in case its been overriden by a user copy command while the script was waiting
+Set-Clipboard $array # Add to clipboard again just in case its been overriden by a user copy command while the script was waiting
 ```

 ## Conclusion